Enhanced redirect analytics in Optimizely Web Experimentation

 Supported redirects and analytics integrations

-Additional configuration may be necessary when redirecting from one snippet to another.
+You may need additional configurations when redirecting from one snippet to another.

 Enhanced redirect tracking also supports analytics tracking with: